 How can I add my ORCID to my personal page?

 Information on how to add your ORCID to Pure can be found on the Library website.
 You can use ORCID to showcase all your research output, not only the research output from WUR.

 Which collaborations are shown on the map?

-The collaborations are based on co-authorships publications derived from peer-reviewed articles published in the last five years.
+The collaborations are based on co-authorships derived from peer-reviewed articles published in the last five years.
 The co-authorships determine the collaboration.
 Publications older than five years are not included.
-The collaborations is shown as a network on a map.
+The collaborations are shown as a network on a map.
 Visualizations may not be complete.

 How is the Fingerprint for a researcher or a group determined?

 The expertise, or the key subjects of each individual researcher or research group, is based on the data from the last 7 years both from a researcher’s publications and Scopus.
 These are analysed by an indexing system called Fingerprinting.
 It uses text mining to create a term-weighted index of a person's or group's scientific documents.

 The Scopus Profile links to your Scopus Author Identifier on the Scopus platform.
 Scopus automatically assigns publications to profiles.
 More information about this identifier and how to correct it can be found on the Library website.